azizullahkhan16/indus-sahulat-backend/README.md

 ### System Architecture

-The application follows a layered architecture pattern:
+The application follows a clean architecture pattern:

 ```
 ┌─────────────────────────────────────┐